-- Provide a specialized road system; design roadways according to the function they are intended to provide. - 2.
-Limit direct access to major roadways; preserve the traffic function of higher volume roads serving regional thru traffic. - Promote intersection hierarchy; transition from one classification of roadway to another. - Locate signals to favor through movements; proper placement of signals allows for better coordination of signals, continuous movement of traffic at the desired speed and reduces delays. - Preserve the functional areas of intersections and interchanges; the area where motorists respond to the intersection or interchange, decelerate, accelerate, or complete turns. - 6.
-Limit the number of conflict points; collisions and mistakes occur when the driving environment is complex. - Separate conflict areas; traffic conflicts can also be reduced by separating conflict areas. - 8.
-Remove turning vehicles from through traffic lanes; when turning vehicles are removed from through traffic lanes, better traffic flow and is maintained, capacity is preserved and safety is improved. - Use non-traversable medians to manage left-turn movements; the majority of access-related crashes involve left turns. - 10.
+- 1. Provide a specialized road system; design roadways according to the function they are intended to provide. - 2.
+Limit direct access to major roadways; preserve the traffic function of higher volume - one classification of roadway to another. - 4.
+Locate signals to favor through movements; coordination of signals, continuous movement - and interchanges; the area where motorists decelerate, accelerate, or complete turns. - be reduced by separating conflict areas. - 8.
+Remove turning vehicles from through traffic lanes; when turning vehicles are removed from through - 9.
+Use non-traversable medians to manage left-turn movements; the majority of access-related crashes - 10.
 Provide a supporting street system and circulation system; interconnected street and circulation systems better support alternative forms of transportation.